stassa/louise/README.md

 than one learning target.

-For each learning target in an experiment file, a clause of each of the interface predicates above must be declared.
+For each learning target in an experiment file, a clause of each of the interface predicates must be declared.

-Additionally, the definitions of each of the background knowledge predicates listed in a `background_knowledge/2` clause, the metarules named in a metarules/2 clause and any predicates used by `positive_example/2` and `negative_example/2` must be accessible to the module `user`.
+Additionally, the definitions of each of the background knowledge predicates listed in a `background_knowledge/2` clause, the metarules named in a `metarules/2` clause and any predicates used by `positive_example/2` and `negative_example/2` must be accessible to the module `user`.

-For small experiments, it will be most convenient to define background predicates in the experiment file itself and add them to that module's export-list.
+For small experiments, it will be most convenient to define background predicates in the experiment file itself and add them to the export-list of the experiment file module.
 Larger experiments can import additional files into the experiment file, or directly into module `user`.

-For example, in the `tiny_kinship.pl` experiment file, the following background knowledge predicates are defined, along with the target theory for `ancestor/2` that is used to geenrate positive and negative examples:
+For example, in the `tiny_kinship.pl` experiment file, the following background knowledge predicates are defined, along with the target theory for `ancestor/2` that is used to generate positive and negative examples:

 ```
 ancestor(X,Y):-